Hookup culture: Behavioral norms

 The definition of hooking up can vary depending on the person or on the age group.
-It can range from acts that involve kissing, oral sex, or sexual intercourse.
+It can range from acts that involve kissing, oral sex, manual sex, or sexual intercourse.
 The term "hooking up," meaning an instance of casual sex, differs from hookup culture.
 A hookup is an act that involves sexual intimacy, claimed by many to be a sexually liberating act.
 On the other hand, hookup culture is thought to be oppressive and monolithic, with intimacy only occurring within a specific context.
 Jennifer Aubrey and Siobhan Smith have found that between genders there are minimal differences when it comes to behavior and frequency in hookups; on the other hand, women still face a harder social stigma, because their social status decreases with increased sexual partners, but men's social status increases with more sexual partners.
 There is also a difference between men and women when it comes to the reason to partake in casual sex.
 Men hook up to increase sexual experiences and to gain their manhood, but women tend to hook up with the hopes of it becoming a long-term relationship and to satisfy their partner.
 In a study conducted by Danielle M. Currier, she explores how the phrase "hooking up" conveys different meanings depending on whether a man or woman uses it when describing their sexual encounters; furthermore, Currier notes that men use "hooking up" to emphasize their masculinity and heterosexuality, but women use the phrase to preserve their femininity by being strategically ambiguous to downplay their sexual desires.